samsquire/ideas4/README.md

 # 551. Token ring parallelism

 If you have 11 threads all try update the same value, you'll reach a bottleneck with locks.
 So I've designed a different algorithm that places threads into a ring structure.
 The threads take turns reading or writing but only one thread can write at a time.
 When there is writing going on, there is no reading.
 All threads can read as fast as they can in between writes.
-There is no locks.
+There is no locks and only semaphores.
+It uses spinlocks.